-Jesters Flat is an Australian Stockhorse Stud and Equestrian Tourism business that has been in operation for over ten years.
-Paul has been actively involved in the sport of polocrosse playing for WA and Australia, and he continues to promote and teach the sport at Jesters Flat.
-In fact, The Jesters Flat vision started after a visit to England, playing polocrosse and staying at various residential equestrian centres.
+Our Australian Stock Horse Stud and Equestrian Tourism business has been in operation for over ten years.
+Paul has been actively involved in the sport of polocrosse, playing for WA and Australia, and he continues to promote and teach the sport at our property.
+In fact, our vision for the property started after a visit to England, playing polocrosse and staying at various residential equestrian centres.

 How many guest horses do you have?

-From the early days of a start up with 6 horses, we now have over 60 with a core riding group of approximately 30.
-The main riding herd is generally made up of Stock horses, Quarter Horse cross, a few Thoroughbreds and Arabs.
+From the early days of a start up with six horses, we now have over 60, with a core riding group of approximately 30.
+The main riding herd is generally made up of Australian Stock Horses, Quarter Horse cross, a few Thoroughbreds and Arabians.